Library Celebrates Reuben’s Birthday

 However, in 1891, the first true public library service was possible because of support from the first tax appropriations.
 The home of Richard and Henrietta Brown at Market and Front streets was remodeled for library use.
 In 1907 the sale of the property, along with a $50,000 gift from Andrew Carnegie, enabled the library to relocate to the Wick and Rayen corner, formerly belonging to W. S. Bonnell.
 Charles F. Owsley was the architect commissioned to design the present Main Library, which was dedicated Dec.
 3, 1910.
 The historic building underwent extensive remodeling in 1954, and a major renovation and expansion in 1994-96.

 One of the most distinguished board presidents was John H. Clarke, who became an associate justice of the U.S. Supreme Court under President Wilson.
 Miss Anna Louise Morse was the first professional librarian from 1902 to 1914.
 Under the direction of Joseph L. Wheeler from 1916 to 1926, the library experienced phenomenal growth.
 The first real estate tax levy was passed in 1920.
 Clarence W. Sumner, director from 1926 to 1944, began a branch building program within the city.

 The library became a free countywide system when the Ohio Legislature reorganized the tax laws giving public libraries support through the intangibles tax and denying them any fixed share of the real estate tax without a special vote.
 The first county branch opened in Poland in 1935, with others following in rapid succession.

 From 1944 to 1964, James C. Foutts led the library through an extensive branch building program, which began with the passage of a tax levy to make library services more convenient for people and shifting populations.
 After Mr. Foutts’ death in 1964, David W. Griffith completed the building program, taking it even beyond the original plans.
-Robert H. Donahugh became director in 1979 and Theresa A. Trucksis, who took charge in October, 1989, directed the building of the new Boardman branch, completed in 1992, and the new addition and renovation to the Main Library, started in 1994.
+Robert H. Donahugh became director in 1979 and Theresa A. Trucksis, who took charge in October 1989, directed the building of the new Boardman branch, completed in 1992, and the new addition and renovation to the Main Library, started in 1994.
+She was director until 1997.